-Solway Coastwise is a project that is discovering coastal place names and the stories behind them.
-Locals are encouraged to share the inspirational Dumfries and Galloway coastline through activities, events, electronic and printed media.
+Solway Coastwise is now complete.
+It was a project that discovered coastal place names and the stories behind them.
+Locals were encouraged to share the inspirational Dumfries and Galloway coastline through activities, events, electronic and printed media.

 The Dumfries and Galloway coast has a wonderful variety of features, both natural and man-made.
-Cliffs, creeks, lighthouses and beaches contribute towards a fascinating array of names, all affording the prospect of finding out more about local traditions, environment, histories and relationships between communities and the sea.
+Cliffs, creeks, lighthouses and beaches contribute towards a fascinating array of names.
+The project found out about local traditions, environment, histories and relationships between communities and the sea.

-Solway Coastwise has produced a NEW TIDE ISLANDS & SHIFTING SANDS GUIDE to join the CAVES AND GRAVES GUIDE, that provide an introduction to some of the stories that are connected to place names and a WILDLIFE GUIDE, that identifies the creatures and plants that have inspired place names along the Dumfries and Galloway coast.
-A BEACH GUIDE for Scotland’s Southern Coast has information about beaches popular for a family outing as well as locations suitable for adventourous explorers and is combined with an explaination about place names and the stories behind them.
+Solway Coastwise has produced the final publication of the project WORDS & PLACES, a guide to understanding the names along the Dumfries and Galloway Coast.
+The project has also produced a TIDE ISLANDS & SHIFTING SANDS GUIDE to join the CAVES AND GRAVES GUIDE, that provide an introduction to some of the stories that are connected to place names and a WILDLIFE GUIDE, that identifies the creatures and plants that have inspired place names along the Dumfries and Galloway coast.
+A BEACH GUIDE for Scotland’s Southern Coast has information about beaches popular for a family outing as well as locations suitable for adventurous explorers and is combined with an explanation about place names and the stories behind them.

-The Solway Coastwise Project aims to give everyone in these coastal communities the opportunity to communicate their passion for their coast, bringing the cultural heritage of this fantastic landscape alive.
+The Solway Coastwise Project aimed to give everyone in these coastal communities the opportunity to communicate their passion for their coast, bringing the cultural heritage of this fantastic landscape alive.

-This innovative three year project, run by Solway Firth Partnership, is facilitating the sharing of names for local places, both traditional and more modern and the oral history behind them.
+This innovative three year project, run by Solway Firth Partnership, facilitated the sharing of names for local places, both traditional and more modern and the oral history behind them.